 You don’t make milky drinks: If you prefer an espresso to a latte, you can save money by opting for a single boiler over a heat exchanger.
-Check out ECM’s Classika, or consider the entry-level Casa V, which definitely punches above its weight.
+Check out ECM’s Classika, the ECM Puristika, or consider the entry-level Casa V, which definitely punches above its weight.

 You make a lot of milky drinks: Conversely, if pulling lattes one after another for an office full or thirsty co-workers is your morning routine, you might get your money’s worth out of the temperature stability of a dual boiler.
 In that case, ECM’s Synchronika will serve you well.

 You want a quick and easy coffee: If dialing in the perfect espresso shot and mastering a silky microfoam doesn’t sound like fun to you, you’re probably better off putting your budget towards a super automatic espresso machine.
 For example, take a look at the Jura E8, which can deliver a top-notch latte at the touch of a button.

 When you buy any ECM espresso machine, you’re guaranteed incredible build quality and gorgeous aesthetics.
 With the addition of a PID, the latest iteration of the Technika approaches the temperature stability of a dual boiler, but at a considerably lower price.
 It might just be the perfect compromise to meet your needs!

 - Partida, V. (2017, December 5).
 PID vs. Pstat.
 Retrieved from https://coffeetechniciansguild.org/blog/2017/11/21/pid-vs-pstat

 - Burton, G. (2011, January 11).
 The E61 Group Head: An Oldie but a Goodie.
 Retrieved from https://www.fivesenses.com.au/blog/the-e61-group-head-an-oldie-but-a-goodie/